 - 1. Do not put your bare hands into wastebaskets.
 Empty wastebaskets by turning them upside down or changing the liner. - 2.
 Use a brush and dustpan to clean up any broken glass. - 3.
 Use doorknobs when closing or opening doors. - 4.
 Keep the vacuum hose and extension cord of the vacuum cleaner or scrubbing machines as near the wall as possible.
 Always keep extension cords out of water.
-In wet areas, cords should be plugged into GFCI protected electrical outlets where available. - 5.
-If you have any questions about the operation of power equipment, see your Head Facilities Serviceperson. - 6.
-Always wear appropriate non-skid footwear. - 7.
-Never run on slippery floors. - 8.
-Clean up any slippery spot on the floor or sidewalk as soon as possible. - 9.
-Avoid leaving equipment, mops, brushes, or pails in hallways, doorways, or stairs. - 10.
+In wet areas, cords should be plugged into GFCI protected electrical outlets where available.
+Only use extension cords and equipment approved for outdoor use, when using outdoors. - 5.
+If you have any questions about the operation of power equipment, see your Head Facilities Serviceperson or contact the custodial supervisor assigned to your site. - 6.
+Always wear appropriate non-skid footwear (stock item shoe cover) in wet, oily or damp areas. - 7.
+Never walk or run on wet floors. - 8.
+Clean up all liquid spills on floor immediately, mop/sweep slippery spot on the floor or sidewalk as soon as possible.
+Place a wet floor sign in location until dry. - 9.
+Avoid leaving equipment, mops, brushes, or pails in hallways, doorways, or stairs.
+Do not store equipment, furniture, materials, machinery or tools in stairways, electrical/mechanical, broiler, elevator mechanical, or kiln rooms. - 10.
 Don't try to wring mops with your hands, use the wringer that is provided. - 11.
-When washing floors, use the wet floor sign barriers or cones with plastic chains. - 12.
-Cleaning chemical containers are to be labeled properly at all times. - 13.
-Wear rubber gloves and goggles when handling chemicals or other substances harmful to the skin. - 14.
-When handling human waste, use emergency clean-up kits.
+Remove obstacles from walkways, corridors and hallways and always keep them free of clutter. - 12.
+Keep working areas and walkways well lit.
+Replace burned-out light bulbs and faulty switches. - 13.
+Secure mats, rugs, and carpets that do not lay flat by tacking or taping them down. - 14.
+When mopping, stripping, and waxing floors, use the warning sigh "wet floor sign", barricades or cones with plastic chains. - 15.
+Cleaning chemical containers are to always be labeled properly.
+Never leave them unattended in student-occupied areas.